jakob-bebop/trnsd/how-does-tr-async-work.md

 an asynchronous function, is passed through the promise chain and can be handled with `.catch`.

-A side effect of this setup is that processing of the input elements happens sequentially (processing of `numbers[1]` only starts after `numbers[0]` has been processed and added to the accumulator)
+A consequence of this setup is that processing of the input elements happens sequentially (processing of `numbers[1]` only starts after `numbers[0]` has been processed and added to the accumulator.)

+Parralel execution is possible with `tr_par`.

 ### The _filter_ constructor and parallel execution
 OK of course there are a couple of details other than those mentioned here;